 While cycling is really good for our muscles and our health in general, it can also lead to injuries to our joints, including knees, hips and hamstrings.
 These injuries, which can not only be painful, but can force the cyclist to hang up their riding activity while they recover.

 Cyclists can minimise the risk of joint injuries by making sure that they perform warm up exercises before embarking on a bike ride, to avoid causing strain to joints.
+As one of the primary muscles activated when cycling, regular hamstring workouts can also guarantee safer cycling and balance, especially for beginners who might want to look out for strengthening those legs.
 A healthy diet can also help to protect joints, with experts recommending plenty of carbs and fruit and vegetables to help keep joints healthy and avoid injury.

 As with any kind of exercise or sport, getting plenty of sleep is also essential for keeping everything working the way that it should.

 Cycling Safely is Paramount…

 While we may have painted something of a grim picture for cyclists in this article, don’t be put off.
 Cycling is not only great fun but can help to keep us healthy and fit.
 Additionally,with fuel prices going through the stratosphere at the moment, cycling can also help households to save a considerable amount of money.

 To stay safe when cycling, always follow the rules of the road and avoid busy roads and traffic hotspots which are known to experience a high number of accidents.
 Finally, protective gear like helmets, goggles and padding can form a really effective defense against injury for UK cyclists.